 What‘s Next?

 Parents are required to fill out a FACTS Grant and Aid application for the each new school year.
-Applications for the 2024-2025 school year open on November 1, 2023.
+Applications for the 2024-2025 school year open in FACTS Management on November 1, 2023.
 All applications must be submitted along with ALL documents uploaded to FACTS no later than April 30, 2024 for the 2024-2025 school year.
 An application is considered complete when FACTS Grant and Aid has received the application and all supporting documentation required for evaluation.
 Families must have FACTS Calculated Need to be eligible for tuition assistance.
 Please contact the school where your child is registered for the FACTS application link.

-Many families who do not meet the Diocesan eligibility requirements for tuition assistance will receive a denial letter from the Superintendent via an email from FACTS.
+Many families who do not meet the Diocesan eligibility requirements for tuition assistance will receive a denial letter from their registered Catholic School.
 There are many reasons why a family may have been denied.
-This includes but is not limited to, income, application submitted or completed past deadlines, required documentation to complete application was not provided, input error by applicant, or calculation error by facts.
+This includes, but is not limited to, income, Catholic parish verification missing, application submitted or completed past deadlines, required documentation to complete application was not provided, input error by applicant, or calculation error by FACTS.
 The Diocese does allow families to appeal a denial based on any of these reasons.
-Parents are required to send a written letter to the Diocese of St. Petersburg or send an email to the Office of Catholic Schools and Centers at (ocsc@dosp.org) explaining why your appeal should be considered and why you believe your family is eligible to receive Diocesan Assistance.
+Parents are required to contact their registered Catholic school to submit their appeal in writing explaining why your appeal should be considered and why you believe your family is eligible to receive Diocesan Assistance.
 You may include any information that you believe will support your request or aid the Appeal Committee in their decision to approve your appeal.
 Each appeal received will be carefully reviewed and considered by the Appeal Committee before an approval or denial is made.
 Please note that not all appeals are approved.
-If you have any further questions or concerns regarding tuition assistance or the appeal process, please feel free to contact our office via email (ocsc@dosp.org) or phone at 727.347.5539.
+You must contact your registered Catholic school for instructions on where and how to submit the appeal to the school.
+If you have any further questions or concerns regarding tuition assistance or the appeal process, please contact your registered Catholic school directly.

 Please Note: Diocesan aid is limited.
 Applications received after the initial consideration deadline of April 30th, 2024 for the 24-25 school year will be subject to a reduced rate.
 Generally, the documents needed for uploading are your current W-2 and your 2022 Tax return.
 If you are self-employed other documents may be required from FACTS.
 FACTS Grant and Aid application